A band of ice from freezing rain over Texas could be clearly seen in RGB imagery on 19 February 2021.

 As one can see in the animation of the Cloud Phase RGB (Figure 5), on 19 February a lot of snowmelt occurred in western and central Texas.
 The pixels with melting snow gradually change their colour from blue (snow colour) to brown (land colour).
 More details of the rapidly melting snow can be seen in the NIR1.6/VIS0.6 animation from 20 February over Texas/Oklahoma, namely the 'darkening' in the NIR1.6 image (absorption increasing in the near-IR), as liquid content of the snow increases prior to complete melting of the snowpack.

 This animation also shows the development of cumulus cloud streets over the ice area.
-Analysing area surface observations, surface dew points over the ice (and under the cumulus) were a good 3 to 5 °C (5-10 °F) higher than adjacent areas, due to recent rain/melting ice, and resulting in a relatively moist boundary layer (see sounding from Jackson, Mississippi).
-The drier and slightly cooler northerly flow over the warmer/more moist region resulted in the development of the very low-level cumulus (~1000-2000 ft cloud bases).
+Analysing area surface observations, surface dew points over the ice (and under the cumulus) were a good 3-5°C (5-10°F) higher than adjacent areas, due to recent rain/melting ice, and resulting in a relatively moist boundary layer (see sounding from Jackson, Mississippi).
+The drier and slightly cooler northerly flow over the warmer/more moist region resulted in the development of the very low-level cumulus (approximately 1,000-2,000ft cloud bases).
 Processes were likely similar to cumulus developing over an open lake under cold air advection.

 For people who are not so familiar with the Snow RGB or the Cloud Phase RGB, Figure 6 shows the well-known Natural Colour RGB.
 A lot of snowmelt can be seen in western and central Texas, less in Oklahoma and Arkansas.
 The ice band appears with a darker cyan color.